mattdesl/workshop-p5-intro/README.md

 - ✨ **[starter demo](https://glitch.com/edit/#!/p5-easy-start?path=sketch.js%3A19%3A14)** — a bare-bones starter demo

+  - You can also find a [similar demo on CodeSandbox](https://codesandbox.io/s/p5-template-woe6w?file=/sketch.js) if Glitch.com is giving you any trouble

 - 🎨 **[p5-demos.glitch.me](https://p5-demos.glitch.me)** — examples with p5.js

 - 🔈 **[tone-demos.glitch.me](https://tone-demos.glitch.me)** — examples with Tone.js